Spotlight on Teaching and Learning

 This book was my first time as a volume editor, so I was learning about the process as I went along.
 Not knowing any differently, I thought the publisher would help find reviewers for the manuscripts.
 When I learned that was not the case, I felt a bit overwhelmed because I didn’t know who I could contact for help.
 Then I thought of the UW System Women and Science Program.
 I have been a campus representative for this for a few years now.
 I thought a project like this would be in line with the program’s mission, so I contacted the group and asked for help.
 I had lots of people step forward to help and, although many of them were not geoscientists, the backgrounds of those who did step forward often aligned with the topics of some of the manuscripts (i.e. two reviewers who had done fieldwork in Antarctica were asked to review a manuscript on the first women researchers in Antarctica).
 I had a few people from outside the program also serve as reviewers, but the core group was from the Women and Science Program.
 I’m grateful for all their help.

-The book will be available through the Geological Society of America bookstore at geosociety.org this summer.
+The book is available now through the Geological Society of America bookstore at geosociety.org.

 Beth A. Johnson, Ph.D.